F1 Academy

 F1 Academy is a female-only, Formula 4–level single-seater racing championship founded by the Formula One Group.
 The championship is a spec series, meaning that all teams compete with an identical Tatuus F4-T421 chassis and tyre compounds developed by Pirelli.
-Each car is powered by a 174-horsepower turbocharged 4-cylinder engine developed by Autotecnica Motori, a Tatuus subsidiary.
+Each car is powered by a 174-horsepower turbocharged 4-cylinder engine developed by Autotecnica Motori.

-F1 Academy held its inaugural season in 2023.
-The 2024 drivers' championship was won by Rodin Motorsport's Abbi Pulling whilst Prema Racing retained the team's championship for 2024.
+F1 Academy held its inaugural season in 2023 and was won by Marta García.
+The 2024 drivers' championship was won by Rodin Motorsport's Abbi Pulling.
+2025 saw Doriane Pin claim the title as Prema won the teams' championship for the third year straight.

 History

 The championship traces its roots back to 2004, when Formula Woman was established due to the lack of female drivers in other series.
 In 2019, the W Series was created for the same reason and was held for over three seasons, and the planned 2020 season was cancelled due to the COVID-19 pandemic.
 However, after the 2022 season, the series was battling financial issues and was put into administration and liquidated.
 On 18 November 2022, Formula One announced the creation of F1 Academy, a racing series for women aiming to focus on developing and preparing young drivers to progress to higher levels of competition.
 It was created to help smooth the transition from karting to the single-seater ladder.
 On 1 March 2023, Susie Wolff was appointed the managing director for the series.

 The five teams that participated in the series in the first two seasons are ART Grand Prix, Campos Racing, Rodin Motorsport, MP Motorsport and Prema Racing.
 Hitech Grand Prix joined the series in 2025 as the sixth team with two full-time drivers.
-Hitech will also take over Prema's 2024 role of running wild card entries as the team's third driver entry.
+Hitech TGR took over Prema's 2024 role of running wild card entries as the team's third driver entry and continued that role through the 2026 season.

 The inaugural season in 2023 was controversially not broadcast with the exception of the season finale, which supported the United States Grand Prix at the Circuit of the Americas.
 Every race of the second season was then broadcast with live viewing available from a total of 23 broadcasters in more than 160 international territories.
 Formula E presenter Nicki Shields became the lead commentator for the season with Alex Brundle and Jordan King joining her as co-commentators.
 This continued into the third season.